 That was brave.
 More significantly, it was the act of a leader.

-The Guardian, Britain’s leading left-wing newspaper, similarly argued that Corbyn and his supporters are defining themselves wholly negatively, by Conservative policies they are against, when Labour needs to win back significant numbers of Conservative Party voters if it is to return to power.
+The Guardian, Britain’s leading left-wing newspaper, similarly argues that Corbyn and his supporters are defining themselves wholly negatively, by Conservative policies they are against, when Labour needs to win back Conservative Party voters if it is to return to power.